pnlbwh/pnlpipe/README.md

     ./pnlpipe std run

 This runs the `std` pipeline for every combination of parameters in `std.params`.
-Since we're using the defaults, there is only combination of parameters.
+Since we're using the defaults, except for the case ids there is only one combination of parameters.

 You can get an overview of the pipeline and its progress by running